‘There is another concept of journalism…It’s engraved on a bronze plaque on the southeast corner of Times Tower in New

-My British style of Gonzo Journalism is more sober and cuddlier than the faster, bigger, American frontier mentality mixed with the twisted 60s counterculture Hunter was a product of.
-I write from a place of gratitude and humour, often championing the voice of the underdog, to help (in my own small way) make the world a better place.
-What does keep my writer’s heart beating in time with HST’s, is an utter commitment to the main principle of Gonzo – to tell it like it is – to try and get to the truth of the story.
+My English style of Gonzo Journalism is more a sober and cuddlier type of writing than the faster, bigger, American frontier mentality mixed with the twisted 60s counterculture Hunter was a product of.
+Think George from the Famous Five riding shotgun with Raoul Duke in the Great Red Shark Chevy convertible.
+I try my best to write from a place of truth, gratitude and humour, often championing the voice of the underdog, to help (in my own small way) make the world a better place.
+What does keep my writer’s heart beating in time with HST’s, is an utter commitment to the main principle of Gonzo – to tell it like it is – to try and get to the truth of the story – whatever that means.

 So if you would like an original and uniquely told well-researched Gonzo Journalism story do the write thing and get in touch.